 A vacuum Compression therapy device was constructed to treat the peripheral circulatory disorders metabolism stagnation and tropic changes in extremities of the arterial, venous, neurocirculatory, post-traumatic load, diabetic, or geriatric origin effectively.
-The vacuum-compression unit comprises of a plexiglass chamber that is connected to a compressor.
+The vacuum-compression unit comprises a plexiglass chamber that is connected to a compressor.
 It functions by providing a timed alteration of positive and negative pressures at a selectable range of intensities.
 The erudite believes that VCT systems improve the total blood flow and oxygenation.

 Components of the device: